davidakennedy/davidakennedy.com/_src/blog/2019-03-14-good-accessibility-means-quality/index.md

   - Accessibility
 ---

 WebAIM recently released a report about how [accessibility errors permeate the web](https://webaim.org/projects/million/).
-The report states, &#8220;the results paint a rather dismal picture of the current state of web accessibility.&#8221;
+The report states, "the results paint a rather dismal picture of the current state of web accessibility."

 If you've ever tested sites for accessibility, the results may not surprise you.
 I can tell you in my own work, I see a lot of the same mistakes repeated.
 Depressing, indeed.

 Eric Bailey [wrote about the results eloquently](https://ericwbailey.design/writing/2019-03-05-fighting-uphill.html).
 He compared inaccessible websites to structurally unsound bridges.
 Would you use a bridge with possible known faults?
 No. Yet, we ask people to do this every day with inaccessible sites.

 Ethan Marcotte [issued a call to action in his post](https://ethanmarcotte.com/wrote/the-web-we-broke/) about the results.
-He asked us to ask ourselves, &#8220;_What’s _**one thing**_ I wish I understood better about accessibility?_&#8221; He even recommended my own [Accessibility Weekly](https://a11yweekly.com/) as a way to learn.
+He asked us to ask ourselves, "_What’s _**one thing**_ I wish I understood better about accessibility?_" He even recommended my own [Accessibility Weekly](https://a11yweekly.com/) as a way to learn.
 That question rattles around in my brain constantly.
 So much so, I wrote [a few blog posts](/tag/accessibility-answers/) about questions I get around the topic.

 But one of the questions that I keep coming back to the most?